pietercolpaert/TREE-profiles/README.md

-# TREE-N3-profiles
+# TREE-profiles

-Profiles for N3 serializations such as n-triples, turtle and TRiG to first contain a group for the hypermedia, and then contain groups for the members.
+Profiles for serializations such as n-triples, turtle and TRiG to first contain a group for the hypermedia, and then contain groups for the members.

 The profile allows TREE clients to speed up parsing of individual members.